niall-byrne/python-in-a-box/README.md

 3. Give your project a name, and populate the other required template inputs.

-> The Python-in-a-Box approach to development suggests that you always work INSIDE the container.
-> To facilitate this, there is an optional feature to mount your SSH keys into the container.
-> This allows you to push commits from the container using your credentials without making your ssh keys part of the container.
-> Be aware of it, and use the included [Gitleaks](https://github.com/zricethezav/gitleaks) integrations to ensure your container stays safe.

 4. Once the templating is finished:
 - `cd <your new project directory>`
-- `docker-compose build`  (Build the docker environment, this will take a couple of minutes)
+- `docker-compose build`  (Build the docker environment, this will take a couple of minutes.)
-- `docker-compose up` (Start the environment, if you are running an app like [Flask](https://flask.palletsprojects.com/) or [Django](https://www.djangoproject.com/) or other containers are in your environment, logs will be produced here.)
+- `docker-compose up` (Start the environment, the logs from your [Flask](https://flask.palletsprojects.com/) or [Django](https://www.djangoproject.com/) app, or any other process or container, will appear here.)
 - Open a new shell in your terminal, and go to the same new project folder
-- `./container` (Puts you inside the development environment)
+- `./container` (Puts you inside the development environment, time to break things.)

 Now open the project folder in your favorite IDE, or use [VIM](https://www.vim.org/) inside the container to begin writing code.

+> Inside the container?<br>
-> You can now use `cz` to make [commitzen](https://github.com/commitizen-tools/commitizen) style commits, and have access to the `dev` command line interface to help you work
+> You can now use `cz` to make structured commits with [Commitizen](https://github.com/commitizen-tools/commitizen). <br>
+> You have access to the `dev` CLI to help you work.
+It brings all the installed tooling together under a single CLI. <br>
+> You'll find [Coverage](https://coverage.readthedocs.io/en/stable/), [Mypy](https://mypy.readthedocs.io/en/stable/), [Pylint](https://www.pylint.org/) and [Pytest](https://docs.pytest.org/en/stable/) pre-configured with sane defaults, ready to go.

-A configurable base branch will be created, allowing you to manage a separate `production` branch in [gitlabflow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) style.
+A configurable base branch will be created, allowing you to manage a separate `production` branch in [GitHubFlow](https://docs.github.com/en/get-started/quickstart/github-flow) or [GitLabFlow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) style.

+## Working with Git inside Docker Containers

+Python-in-a-Box advocates using your favorite IDE on your host machine as your normally would, but doing your CLI development work *inside* the container.
+As such there are a couple of keys points to think through:

+### How will you manage your ssh keys?

+The PIB approach is to mount your local `.ssh` folder inside your Docker Container to make it available to Git and SSH as needed.
+This folder should be kept strictly separate from any code dependencies and be consumed only by these development tools.

+- This is *NOT* adding the keys to your code base, but instead making them available to your development tooling.
+- The keys are *NOT* added to the Dockerfile, they are injected at runtime by Docker.
+- The inclusion of [Gitleaks](https://github.com/zricethezav/gitleaks) in PIB is there to enforce the separation.

+There may be other strategies that work, and we'd love to hear about them, but this is the most tried and true approach that we have found.

+To use this strategy answer `true` then Cookiecutter asks you if you want to `include_ssh_keys` in your template.

+### How will you manage your git configuration?

+The PIB approach is to mount your local Git configuration inside the Docker Container to handle this seamlessly.

+- The PIB container is a blank playground that needs to be customized from scratch.
+- PIB handles setting up Python and Development tooling, but you'll need to configure Git to make it your own.
+- The configuration is *NOT* added to the Dockerfile, it is injected at runtime by Docker.

+To use this strategy answer `true` when Cookiecutter asks you if you want to `include_gitconfig` or `include_gitconfig_global` in your template.
+(Depending on your local Git configuration you may have one or both of these files.)

 ## Container Base Images